Orbiit/awesome-new-gunn-schedule-package/README.md

 .alternate: boolean
 .summer: boolean
 ```
-Respectively, whether or not the school day has school, has an alternate schedule, and is outside the range of the school year that it came from (assumed to be during summer break).
+Respectively, whether or not the school day has school, has an alternate schedule, and is outside the range of the school year that it came from (which is assumed to be during summer break, hence the name).

 ### Methods